"You've never really seen the world you live in."Koyaanisqatsi

 into Dr. Manhattan

 , or from the first Grand Theft Auto IV

 known piece, both visually and aurally.
 Fans of The Truman Show

 Reggio's cinematographer Ron Fricke went on to make Chronos

-, both of which have obvious similarities to the "qatsi" films.
+, all of which have obvious similarities to the "qatsi" films.